Request an Appointment

 How often your HVAC system’s air filter needs to be changed depends on the model.
 Check your owner’s manual to know how frequently to change the air filter.
 This could range from every one to three months.
 You may sometimes need to change the air filter sooner than recommended.
 If it’s extremely dirty, you should always change it.
 Some models have a reusable filter you just need to clean.

 When it comes time to replace your HVAC system, let your installation company know what type of air filter you prefer.
 Some people don’t want to buy air filters while others like the convenience of not needing to clean them.
-Healthy Home Heating and Air provides reliable HVAC installations in Monroe, NC, and surrounding areas.
+Healthy Home Heating & Air provides reliable HVAC installations in Monroe, NC, and surrounding areas.
 We back up our workmanship with a 100% customer satisfaction guarantee.

 3. Schedule AC and Heating Maintenance Every Year

 Both your heating and cooling system need maintenance every year for a total of two HVAC tune-ups annually.
 We recommend having your heating system tuned in the fall and your cooling system tuned in the spring.
 These are the best times for maintenance because they occur just before your heating or cooling system needs to be turned on for a season of operation.

 You’ll have more confidence that your heating or cooling system will operate efficiently and safely without serious problems.
 Staying on top of your bi-annual tune-ups protects your HVAC warranty, too.
 Most manufacturers require regular maintenance of the appliance for the warranty to be valid.
 Healthy Home Heating & Air offers HVAC maintenance in Monroe and surrounding areas.